 Now that you’ve learned what a markdown is and the importance in using a markdown, let’s take a step further.
-In the second part of the blog series, you will learn how to create and implement a markdown plan, and where to start.
+In the second part of the blog series, you will learn how to create and implement a markdown plan with excess inventory, and where to start.

 6. How do I create a successful markdown plan?